MyElectricSheep/Sushi_nft/README.md

 - Redeploy
 - Update environment variables on Netlify

-# Compile smart contract and deploy to local Hardhat chain
+# Compile smart contract and deploy it

 **Run the following commands from withing the `smart-contract` directory.**